-- FRONT COUNTER SERVICES: The Front Counter of the Police Department is open during normal business hours of 8am to 5 p.m., Monday through Friday, and can provide a number of services to include providing parking information, paying or appealing parking citations, providing way-finding, and accepting lost and found property items.
+- FRONT COUNTER SERVICES: The Front Counter of the Police Department is open during normal business hours of 8am to 5pm, Monday through Friday, and can provide several services to include providing parking information, paying or appealing parking citations, providing wayfinding, and accepting lost and found property items.
 Persons can fill out a counter report detailing the loss or theft of minor property items.
-Front Counter staff members can be reached by calling (619) 482-6611. - POLICE ESCORT SERVICES: College police personnel provide escort services on the District's property, around campus and to and from the parking lots.
+Front Counter staff members can be reached by calling (619)216-6611. - POLICE ESCORT SERVICES College police personnel provide escort services on the district's property, around campus and to and from the parking lots.
 Call Police Dispatch at (619) 482-6380 to request an escort.
 Keep in mind that officers and other personnel may be assigned other concurrent tasks so there could be a delay in response.
-Calling ahead of time to request an escort is the best way to avoid delays. - VICTIM'S SERVICES: The College Police Department provides a number of services to support victims of crimes and can tap into the resources of allied agencies and make referrals.
-Services include providing restraining order information and enforcement, referrals to domestic violence shelters, assistance with obtaining mental health care, working with other college departments to provide accommodations and college-related services, and providing resources and intervention for drug and alcohol abuse cases. - VEHICLE SERVICES: The Police Department employs Campus Service Officers and Public Safety Assistants who can assist you if your vehicle battery needs a jump start or if you lock your keys in your vehicle.
-Call Police Dispatch at (619) 482-6380 to request these services. - LIVE SCAN FINGERPRINTING: The Southwestern Community College Police Department is pleased to offer Live Scan Fingerprint services at the Chula Vista campus.
+Calling ahead of time to request an escort is the best way to avoid delays. - VICTIM'S SERVICES: The College Police Department provides several services to support victims of crimes and can tap into the resources of allied agencies and make referrals.
+Services include providing restraining order information and enforcement, referrals to domestic violence shelters, assistance with obtaining mental health care, working with other college departments to provide accommodations and college-related services, and providing resources and intervention for drug and alcohol abuse cases. - VEHICLE SERVICES: The Police Department employs Campus Service Officers and Public Safety Assistants who can assist you if your vehicle battery needs a jump start, or if you lock your keys in your vehicle.
+Call Police Dispatch at (619) 482-6380 to request these services.